wuchlei/AAAI20-Viewport-Prediction/readme.md

 ```

 4. Contact

-If you have any questions, please contact [wucl18@mails.tsinghua.edu.cn](mailto:wucl18@mails.tsinghua.edu.cn)
+If you have any questions, feel free to contact me via [wucl18@mails.tsinghua.edu.cn](mailto:wucl18@mails.tsinghua.edu.cn).